emunozh/smum/docs/2-sm.rst

 estimated and known (or extrapolated) aggregated values.
-The upper-right plot shows the percentage deviation between estimated consumption levels and known consumption levels (the plots for Figure 24 and Figure 26 are empty because known consumption levels are only available for benchmark year 2016).
+The upper-right plot shows the percentage deviation between estimated consumption levels and known consumption levels (the plots for Figure 24 and Figure 26 are empty because known consumption levels are only available for the benchmark year 2016).
 The lower-right plot shows a regression line between simulated values (x-axis) and observed values (y-axis).
-Observed values are the know or extrapolated values at an aggregate level.
+Observed values are the known or extrapolated values at an aggregate level.
 The lower-right plot shows the initial uniform distributed weight (dotted red line, the output of MCMC) and the reweighted weights distribution (output of GREGWT).